OrangeC93/Book_A_Pratical_Guide_to_AB_Testing/Part5_Advanced_Topics_for_Analyzing_Experiment.md

 - The middle columns shows small pvalue but the right column represents slightly over 96% of users; the excluded users were those that used an old version of the Chrome browser, which was the cause of the SRM.
 Also, a bot was not properly classified due to some changes in the Treatment, causing an SRM.
 Without the segment, the remaining 96% of users are properly balanced, and the metrics show no statistically significant movement in the five success metrics.

 #### SRM Causes
+- Buggy randomization of users.
+While simple Bernoulli randomization of users based on the percentages that get assigned to Control and Treatment is easy to imagine, things get more complex in practice because of ramp-up procedures(e.g., starting an experiment at 1%, and ramping up to 50%), exclusions (users in experiment X should not be in experiment Y), and attempts to balance covariates by looking at historical data.
+- Data pipeline issues, such as the bot filtering mentioned in Scenario 2 above.
+- Residual effects.
+Experiments are sometimes restarted after fixing a bug.
+When the experiment is visible to users, there is a desire not to re-randomize the users, so the analysis start date is set to the point after introducing the bug fix.
+If the bug was serious enough for users to abandon, then there will be an SRM.
+- Bad trigger condition.
+The trigger condition should include any user that could have been impacted.
+A common example is a redirect: website A redirects a percentage of users to website A ꞌ , their new website being built and tested.
+Because the redirect generates some loss, there will be typically be an SRM if only users that make it to website A ꞌ ; are assumed to be in the Treatment.
+- Triggering based on attributes impacted by the experiment.
+For example, suppose you are running a campaign on dormant users based on a dormant attribute stored in the user profile database.
+If the Treatment is effective enough to make some dormant users more active, then identifying users based on this attribute at the end of the experiment will give an SRM: The users that were dormant early and are now active will be excluded by the trigger condition.
+The analysis should be triggered to the state of the dormant attribute before the experiment started (or before each user was assigned).

+## Debugging SRMs
+- Validate that there is no difference upstream of the randomization point or trigger point.
+  - If you ’ re evaluating 50% off vs. two-for-one at the checkout point, you cannot mention any of these options on the homepage; if you do, you must analyze users starting from the homepage.
+- Validate that variant assignment is correct.
+Are users properly randomized at the top of the data pipeline?
+  - For example, suppose one experiment changes the font color from black to dark blue and a concurrent experiment starts that changes the background color, but that experiment filters to users who have their font set to black.
+Due to the way the code is run, the second experiment “ steals ” users from the first, but only from the font-set-to-black variant.
+Of course, this causes an SRM.
+Kohavi, Ron,Tang, Diane,Xu, Ya.
+Trustworthy Online Controlled Experiments (p.
+223).
+Cambridge University Press.
+Kindle Edition.
+- Follow the stages of the data processing pipeline to see whether any cause an SRM.
+For example, a very common source of SRMs is bot filtering.
+- Exclude the initial period.
+Is it possible that both variants did not start together?
+  - Exclude the initial period.
+Is it possible that both variants did not start together?
+In
+- Look at the Sample Ratio for segments.
+- Look at the intersection with other experiments.
+Treatment and Control should have similar percentages of variants from other experiments.

+#### Ohter Trust related guardrial metrics
+- Telemetry fidelity
+- Cache hit rate
+- Cookie write rate
+- Quick queires are two or more search queries that arrive from the same user to a search engine within one second of each other

+## Leakage and Interference between variants
+We define interference as a violation of SUTVA, sometimes called spillover or leakage between the variants.

+There're two ways interference may arise: direct (social network)or indirect connection(treatment and control shared same ad campaign budget).
+- Direct connections
+  - Facebook/Linkedin
+  - Skype call
+- Indirect connections
+  - Airbnb: If the AirBnB marketplace site of homes for rent improved conversion flow for Treatment users, resulting in more booking, it would naturally lead to less inventory for Control users.
+  - Uber: surge price lead the price goes up for both treatment adn control group.
+  - eBay: bidding encouragement will lead to the overestimate of delta of the total number of transaction between Treatment and Control
+  - Ad Campaign: Consider an experiment that shows users different rankings for the same ads.
+If the Treatment encourages more clicks on the ads, it uses up campaign budget faster.
+ - Relevance Model Training:Imagine a search engine that uses a simple click-based relevance model for ranking.
+If we use data collected from all users to train both Treatment and Control models, the longer the experiment runs, the more the “ good ” clicks from Treatment benefit Control.
+- CPU: We have experienced examples where a bug in Treatment unexpectedly held up CPUs and memory on the machines, and as a result, requests from both Treatment and Control took longer to process.
+- Sub-user experiment unit: Experiment units smaller than a user, such as a pageview, can cause potential leakage among units from the same user if there is a strong learning effect from the Treatment.